John de Camborne Paynter

 It appears that John de Camborne Paynter attended Exeter Free Grammar School.
 This is based on a message received in April 2008 from Ann Roberts who reported that she is in possession of "a small red hardback volume entitled ‘Silvershell or the Life of an Oyster’ which was presented to John de Camborne Paynter by the Headmaster of Exeter Free Grammar School at Christmas 1856, ‘for improvement in German’.
 I acquired it on ebay – it has a very nice bookplate in it.
 I presume it belonged to Francis Paynter’s son, whose age would be about eleven at the time, rather than some other John de Camborne Paynter."
 (I'm sure she's right - the name cannot have been very common.)
 Most likely John's brothers would have attended the same school.

 John moved to Alnwyck sometime after his brother Henry settled there and became a partner (or associate) of Henry's law practice.
-He married Margaret Patterson, and had two sons: Col William Patterson Paynter D.S.O.
-(1877 - 1937), and John De Cambourne Stackhouse (1876 - 1919).
+He married Margaret Patterson, and had four sons: Col William Patterson Paynter D.S.O.
+(1877 - 1937), John De Cambourne Stackhouse (1876 - 1919), Paul (1879 - 1961) and Francis Pendarvis Paynter (1882 - 1916).

 My father's Reminscences include the following anecdote relating to John de Camborne and his sons (dating to around 1907):

 "The owner of Belvedere was my grandfather's elder brother, John.
-He was shorter and sported only a clipped black beard he seemed to subsist without a job, spending his time growing exquisite carnations in the greenhouse.
+He was shorter and sported only a clipped black beard.
+He seemed to subsist without a job, spending his time growing exquisite carnations in the greenhouse.
 He was at times cursed with gout in one foot, which he rested bandaged on a footstool.
 There would be terror in his eyes as I approached lest I should knock it.

 Uncle John was a widower with four grown-up sons.
 One Camborne, a sporting type, was often home.
 The Paynters came from Cornwall but Camborne's speech affected the Geordie.
 Bill was a horse gunner, having retained his commission after volunteering for the South African war.
 He served largely in India with Q battery R.H.A., and became renowned one year for winning the Khadir Cup, the major pig-sticking trophy at Meerut.
 I saw the monstrous silver bauble in Belvedere.
 Later, after we had moved to Northwood, he stayed with us while recuperating from a liver abscess operation at 'Sister Agnes'.
 Later still, after retirement, when I must have been either at Woolwich or Chatham, he gave me lunch at the 'In and Out' followed by a trip to Twickenham for the Army and Navy match.
 The third and fourth sons I never met, neither Pendarvis, who was killed in WW1, nor Peter Paul."